Yo! Podcast #004 – Jason Schuller – Product Designer, Founder Leeflets

 Rob: Your starter online resource called WP Elements, where you blogged about how to create themes while giving away a few.
 And I'm just thinking, it's crazy to think, 12 years ago, you were actually one of the originals documenting while you are building.

 Jason: Yeah, I mean, that was really a breakout moment for me, because I was working at Boeing and it was obvious to me that my career wasn't really going anywhere in a company like that, especially in web design and development.
 And I had actually pitched Boeing on WordPress.
-Like, literally, you could use a single installation of WordPress and manage the entirety of your internal, you know, organizational web infrastructure.
+Like, literally, you could use a single installation of WordPress and manage the entirety of your internal organizational web infrastructure.

 Rob: Like a multisite.